NwinNwin/Quizzical/README.md

 - algorithm that check which choice is clicked & if it is a correct answer.

 ### What I learned:
 I got to practiced with React Hooks (useState & useEffect), JavaScript array methods(map, forEach, etc...), and how to write more with less lines of code.
-For example, in **setCurrentQuiz** function inside of **handleChoiceClick()**, I managed to write check if the "id" matches any of the nested element in the key "choices (array)" using 2 **map** inside a callback function.
+For example, in **setCurrentQuiz** function inside of **handleChoiceClick()**, I managed to check if the "id" matches any of the nested element in the key "choices (array)" using 2 **map** inside a callback function.

 ```bash
 setCurrentQuiz((prev) =>